sophgo/sophon-demo/sample/YOLOX/README_EN.md

 > 3. test platform of BM1684 SoC is standard SE5, and test platform of BM1684X SoC is standard SE7
 > 4. BM1684/1684X SoC's processors are all 8-core ARM A53 42320 DMIPS @ 2.3GHz, performance on PCIe may vary greatly due to different processors.
 > 5. The image resolution has a great influence on the decoding time, the reasoning result has a great influence on the post-processing time, different test pictures may be different, and different thresholds have a great influence on the post-processing time.
+> 6. The performance comparison between the BM1688 dual-core model and the single-core model under different inference times, while keeping other parameters consistent, please refer to the test data in [Section 7.1](#71-bmrt_test) for inference performance differences.

 ## 8. FAQ
 [Frequently Asked Questions](../../docs/FAQ_EN.md)